Find Cruises Plan a Cruise My Trips Port Guides

 San Carlos Garden

 A romantic garden built on the ruins of a former castle, offering a tranquil escape and a beautiful viewpoint over the port.
-It also houses the tomb of Sir John Moore, a British general.
+It also contains the tomb of Sir John Moore, a British general.

 San Jorge Castle